gnuradio/gr-governance/aoa.md

 3. The membership terminates due to exit, expulsion, or death of the member.
    Membership may be terminated at any time by the member in writing to the board.
 4. The Board may decide to expel members.
-The expulsion of a member is reserved for critical situations, and generally it will be considered preferable to find a peaceful solution.
+The expulsion of a member is reserved for critical situations.
+The following reasons may cause an expulsion:
-   The following
-   reasons may cause an expulsion:
    * if a member violates regulations contained in any one of:
      * the Articles of Association,
-     * the purpose and aim of the Association, or
      * the Code of Conduct
-     and an attempt to clarify the situation was unsuccessful.
    After the Board has decided to expel a member and has informed them about the decision, the member must have the opportunity to justify or explain their actions.
 An objection to such an expulsion may be filed with the Board within